rayzhuca/eggshell-db/README.md

 # ModelDB

-Relational atabase model built in C++, written as a learning project.
+Relational database model built in C++, written as a learning project.
 We plan to add indexing, range queries, atomic transactions, concurrency, and custom parser, with everything built from scratch.

 ## Usage